 Planting cabbage in containers is an option, but these can grow to be rather large plants.
 Be sure you prepare for a container that can support the size of your cabbage foliage and a decently-large taproot.
 5 to 10 gallon grow bags are great to grow cabbage in.
 We recommend Root Pouch grow bags if you go that route.
-You can also plant cabbage in raised beds, allowing enough space for them to grow.
+You can also plant seeds in raised beds, allowing enough space for them to grow.
 20-24 inches apart is ideal in most cases.

 If you’re going to plant cabbage in the ground, keep your rows 24-36 inches apart, with 20-24 inches between your cabbage plants.
 If desired, and your climate is good, you can stagger your cabbage planting, starting a new batch every week or two.
 Make sure you have enough time for everything to be ready to harvest before the warm weather comes!